About our music

 The lyrics of our songs in ancient or small European languages,

-their translations to English, info on our sourcers, and more.
+their translations to English, info on our sources, and more.

 Part 1: Lichočar (LP)